Bachelor of Arts with a Major in English, Secondary Education

 Preparation for the English major begins in Area F of the core curriculum where 12 hours—four courses—are dedicated to a combination of required 2000-level literary history courses, and six hours—two courses—are dedicated to Foreign Language classes.

 After finishing Area F successfully, students complete 30 hours of upper division English courses.
 In this track, several major courses dedicate themselves not only to literary history, writing, reading, theory, criticism, and critical thinking, but also include explicit pedagogy components in their learning outcomes.
 In the major, the pedagogy-specific courses include: Pedagogy and Writing (ENGL 3400); Young Adult Literature (ENGL 4295); and Advanced Grammar or the History of the English Language (ENGL 4300).

-English Education students complete tier one and apply to the Teacher Education Program (TEP) with the College of Education by the end of the sophomore year.
+English Education students must apply to the Teacher Education Program (TEP) with the College of Education by the end of the sophomore year.
 Prerequisites for application include a 2.7 overall GPA, completion of the Georgia Educator Ethics Assessment, and completion of General Education requirements in Areas A, B, C, D, E, and F. At this stage, students enter the professional sequence, which consists of upper-level education courses and 900 hours of field experience.